-The Adler School of Professional Psychology - Chicago Campus 17 North Dearborn Chicago, IL 60602
+Adler School of Professional Psychology 17 North Dearborn Street Chicago, IL 60602 312.662.4000 www.adler.edu

-The Chicago campus community begins the 2010-2011 academic year in a new campus location in the heart of downtown Chicago's Loop.
-The new campus provides Adler School students with more than double the amount of space including 27 classrooms with state-of-the-art AV technology, library commons with seating for 70 and dedicated space for instructional support, Mediascape collaborative workspaces, a Wellness Studio for yoga, meditation, and relaxation, and many other exciting features.
+The Adler School community moved into a new Chicago campus in 2010 located in the heart of downtown Chicago's Loop.
+The new campus provides Adler School students with classrooms equipped with state-of-the-art smart technology, a library commons with dedicated space for instructional support, Mediascape collaborative workspaces, a Wellness Studio for yoga, meditation, and relaxation, and many other features that support a collaborative learning environment.

-The Chicago campus is easily accessible by bus, train, or automobile and also features secured bicycle storage facilities.
-Located near the campus are a number of prestigious colleges and universities, public libraries, lake front parks, museums, and public parking facilities.
-Major tourist attractions include the Art Institute of Chicago, Water Tower Place, Navy Pier, Auditorium Theater, Chicago Theater, Oriental Theater, Sears Tower, Shedd Aquarium, Adler

-Planetarium, and the Field Museum of Natural History.
+The Chicago campus is easily accessible by bus, train, or automobile and also features secure bicycle storage facilities.
+Located near the campus are a number of prestigious colleges and universities, public libraries, lake front parks, and museums.
+Major tourist attractions include the Art Institute of Chicago, Water Tower Place, Navy Pier, Auditorium Theater, Chicago Theater, Oriental Theater, Sears Tower, Shedd Aquarium, Adler Planetarium, and the Field Museum of Natural History.